DenchiSoft/denchisoft.github.io/index.md

   - iPad Pro 11-inch, iPad Pro (1st, 2nd, 3rd, 4th+ generation)
 - **Android:** Any Android device that supports ARCore (see [this list of supported devices](https://developers.google.com/ar/discover/supported-devices)).

 The app is **free** to try out, so just download it and see if it works on your phone!
+If you like it, you can buy the PRO version to remove the watermark from the app and enable unlimited face streaming!

 ### How do I get started?